 Walking out from the station, the back of the church is to your right and it only takes a couple of minutes to walk around its perimeter and take in its stunning facade.

-Santa Maria Novella, our first stop in our Florence with kids itinerary
+Santa Maria Novella, our first stop in our Florence with kids itinerary, is one of Florence main churches.

 In that year, the original oratory in this site passed into the hands of the Dominican order and two Dominican friars, Fra Sisto Fiorentino and Fra Ristoro da Campi, took charge of the building work that added to the church the bell tower, the sacristy and the peculiar style of decoration known as Tuscan Gothic.

 We had hoped that the colourful facade and the many arches would capture the imagination of my kids for at least 30 seconds, but this wasn’t the case.
 What really took them was the gelateria beside the church!

 This little shop sells juices, cold beverages and gelato and even without an active toddler makes for a nice stop (is was 33 degrees today…)